unknownhad/CloudIntel/README.md

 # CloudIntel Attacks Monitoring Project
 ![Cloud Intel](https://github.com/unknownhad/CloudIntel/assets/441098/2fcefc5d-d707-49c0-acbc-5546c440745f)
-## Old name of this project was AWSAttacks

 This repository hosts resources and findings from a project aimed at monitoring attacks on Public Cloud infrastructure, particularly focusing on cloud-native and cloud-only threats.